Connect with us

 If we don’t want to take on any risk with an investment, we can still put our funds to better use.
 Again, the premise here is that we are capable of servicing the monthly home loan (and even perhaps pay off our home loan entirely).

-In this situation, we would be better off pouring our funds into our CPF Special Account (SA) and MediSave Account (MA), instead of repaying our home loan.
-It’s simple math:
+In this situation, we may be better served pouring our funds into our CPF Special Account (SA) and MediSave Account (MA), instead of repaying our home loan.

 4.0% – [1.4% or 2.6%] = [2.6% or 1.4%]